JeromeJGuay/dcs5/README.md

   *Notes: The two lists (top and bottom) should not contain identical names.*
 + control_box:
   - model: Model of the control box.
 Either **xt** or **micro**.
   - keys_layout: Mapping of the controller box key builtin id to meaningful name.
-These names are used to map command.
+These names are used to map command in [controller_configuration](#controller-configuration).
 + stylus_offset: Offset in mm that is added to the value measured by the board.
   - Note: These values will depend on the calibration.